Call for Conference papers and contributions

 OPEN CALL

-Abstract submission deadline – February 13th 2026
+Abstract submission deadline: February 28th 2026

-Notice of acceptance – May 2026
+Notice of acceptance: April 2026

-Conference Date – November 13th-14th 2026
+Conference Date: November 13th-14th 2026

 In illustration education, it is common that students deemed successful are celebrated and made visible while unsuccessful peers are forgotten.
-In his seminal 2011 book The Queer Art of Failure, Jack Halberstam outlines the ways in which our conceptions of success might be failing us.
+In his seminal 2011 book The Queer Art of Failure, Jack Halberstam outlines the ways in which our conceptions of success might be failing us and our students.
 True failure can be a painful subject – but to avoid it may also reinforce the notions of success which cause that discomfort.
 By embracing failure and redefining success, could we discover new and alternative forms of knowledge production?

-Beyond this we might consider the potential of ‘failing’ as an active form of resistance to normative modes of making, capitalist frameworks, and conventions that uplift certain voices or stories while silencing others.
+Beyond this, we might consider the potential of ‘failing’ as an active form of resistance to normative modes of making, capitalist frameworks, and conventions that uplift certain voices or stories while silencing others.
 What might it mean to engage with the idea of failure as a creative force that challenges these conventions?
-We might ask this question against the backdrop of the climate crisis and other contextual conditions such as the changing landscape of arts education, or the emergence of AI technologies within and beyond the creative industries.
+We might ask this question against the backdrop of the climate crisis and other contextual conditions, such as the changing landscape of arts education, or the emergence of AI technologies within and beyond the creative industries.
 What happens when we look failure in the eye?

 Possible topics may include, but are not limited, to the following: